sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 ### Step 2: Prepare the Data

 Our data on the top 25 jazz albums looks like the following snippet.
 We're only showing the first couple of albums below, but you can see the full list in the book's [source code](https://github.com/sathomas/jsDataV.is-source).
+For clarity, we'll only use the top 15 albums in this example.

 ``` {.javascript .numberLines}
 var albums = [